stevencurtis/SwiftCoding/ThreadSafeArray/README.md

 ## Terminology
 Array: An ordered series of objects which are the same type
+Concurrency: means that two tasks can start, run and complete in overlapping time periods
+Parallelism: is about performing work at the same time

 # The motivation
-[Concurrency](https://medium.com/swift-coding/concurrency-and-grand-central-dispatch-in-swift-gcd-f0ae063973c2) is a big part of programming and coding.
+[Concurrency](https://medium.com/swift-coding/concurrency-and-grand-central-dispatch-in-swift-gcd-f0ae063973c2) is a big part of programming and coding, and this article covers where you may actually encounter this in your day-to-day work as an iOS programmer.

 Since many devices (including iOS devices) embrace the principles of parallelism (that is, executing on many threads at the same time).